 The most natural and holistic way to cure your allergic reactions is to remove allergenic animals from your home – however heartbreaking that may be.
 Unfortunately, even after removal of these allergy triggers, traces of the antigens will remain in the house.
 To really rid the house of pet allergens, the carpeting, clothing, furniture, etc. must be cleaned or replaced.

-If removing the animal is not an option, allergy medications can be used to treat your symptoms.
+If removing the animal is not an option, over the counter allergy medications can be used to treat your symptoms.
 Another effective treatment is allergy immunotherapy (“allergy shots”) which can be used to reduce a person’s sensitivity to the triggers that are causing their allergy symptoms.
 Your allergist at NY Allergy & Sinus Centers will use testing to confirm what is causing your allergy symptoms.
 This allergy testing will help your NYC doctor determine which allergy treatments would be best for you.

 A horse allergy is an allergic reaction to horse dander and hair.
 Patients may mistake an allergy to horses as a typical outdoor allergy, a hay allergy, mold allergy, or seasonal pollen allergy.
 Treatment for allergy to horses would include horse avoidance, allergy medications, and/or allergy immunotherapy.
 Your allergy specialist at the NY Allergy & Sinus Centers can help determine what allergy treatment is right for you.